Hermès: Hermès stores

 Boutique in the former Lutetia swimming-pool in Paris.

 The Hermès distribution network includes nearly 300 stores in 45 countries, plus a presence in specialty stores for watches, perfumes, and tableware.
 Hermès' iconic and founding store, the brand's first “Maison”, is located at 24 rue du Faubourg Saint-Honoré in Paris and has existed since the company's beginnings in 1880.

 Between 1880 and 1920, the first stores opened in France in seaside resorts, spa towns or cities related to equitation.
 Hermès' international expansion began in New York City, with hatmaker Dobb's in 1924, and continued more broadly after World War II, with the development of a network of directly-operated stores.

-Between 1950 and 2000, this network was consolidated internationally.
-From the 2000s onwards, Hermès opened new “maisons”, emblematic stores of the brand, abroad.
+Between 1950 and 2000, this network expanded internationally.
+From the 2000s onwards, Hermès opened new “maisons”, flagship-style stores, in various countries.
 In September 2000, the second after 24 rue du Faubourg Saint-Honoré in Paris appeared in New York City, on Madison Avenue.
 Other Hermès “houses” would follow in 2001 in the Ginza district, in Tokyo, in 2006 in Seoul or in 2014 in Shanghai.

-In November 2010, the company opened a new store in the Lutetia, in the 6th arrondissement of Paris.
+In November 2010, the company opened a new store in the Hôtel Lutetia, in the 6th arrondissement of Paris.
 Being a former swimming pool built in 1935 and listed as a monument historique, major renovation work was required to transform the premises into a store.
 It is spread over two levels and showcases all the company's divisions, with a particular focus on the home.
 The space also features a bookshop and a teahouse.

+In 2026, Hermès opened its sixth "Maison", a store bringing together all of its craft divisions, in London, on Bond Street.